Achalasia Treatment Q&A

 Achalasia requires the right diagnosis as it can be overlooked or misdiagnosed because it has symptoms similar to other digestive disorders.
 Our highly skilled surgeon Dr. Alfred B Johnson MD specializes in diagnosis and treatment of digestive health issues.
-For more information, call us or schedule an appointment.
+He has been working in the field for 32 years and he is specialized in acid-reflux / GERD treatment, anti-reflux surgery, TIF procedure, advanced robotic and laparoscopic surgery, hiatal hernia repair and minimally invasive digestive health surgeries.
+For more information, contact us or schedule an appointment.
 We are conveniently located at 240 East 13th Street Merced, CA 9534

 Eating is one of the most fundamental aspects of the human experience, acting as the main method of bodily energy production.
 The digestive tract helps our bodies break down food and convert it into energy, and comprises many different parts, such as the esophagus, stomach and intestines.
 There are several medical conditions that can affect the digestive process, such as achalasia, in which the muscles of the lower part of the esophagus fail to relax.